0x4483/advanced-data-analysis/README.md

 ## Advanced Data Analysis from Regression to Time Series

 Notice: this note is based on Cosma Shalizi's lecture [36-402 Advanced Data Analysis](https://www.stat.cmu.edu/~cshalizi/uADA/17/) and all credits should go to [Professor Shalizi](https://en.wikipedia.org/wiki/Cosma_Shalizi).
+In addition, some of the quoted sentences and images are taken from his publication [Advanced Data Analysis from an Elementary Point of View](https://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf)

 1. [Linear Regression](#linear-regression)